 The Island BBQ was comparable to Princess, but not nearly as good as Disney.
 We had burgers, hot dogs, pizza (terrible), variety of cold salads, and more fruit.
 If desserts were available at main pavilion, we weren't offered them.

 Cabanas feature 4 deluxe loungers, dining table and 4 chairs, mini fridge, outside shower, and a hammock in the back.
 8 beach towels are provided so you don't have to drag them with you off the ship.

 Cabanas are located away from main area on a separate beach area.
 Relatively few other people not in cabanas made the trek over so it was uncrowded.

 It would be nice if another set of restrooms were available closer to our beach area.

-We didn't do any excursions.
+This was my 3rd time visiting Nassau.
+Since we decided to splurge on a cabana for Great Stirrup Cay, we opted not to do any excursions.
 We got off the ship shortly after 10am.
 Walked around trying to find free wifi unsuccessfully (later found out that we should have headed over to Conch Fritters or Senor Frogs).
 Did some shopping downtown & in straw market.
 Found a Christmas nook in The Linen Shop that had nice quality merchandise.
 After a couple hours, returned to ship.